Ambient Online Podcast #36 (featuring synth4ever)

 4. It sounds like the Supernova II was a dream synth for you.

-Well, at the time, I was just getting into synths so the SN2 was one of the first ones I saw that I really liked the interface, and the demos I watched at the time convinced me that it had a variety of sound sculpting capabilities which I was looking for.
-I also hadn’t delved into vintage analog gear yet (obviously a Jupiter 8 would be heaven to play, with it’s fully knob and slider-laden interface, but its prohibitively expensive) so I was only looking at digital/virtual analog synths at the time due to budget.
+Yes, it certainly was.
+At the time, I was just getting into synths so the SN2 was one of the first ones I saw that I really liked the interface, and the demos I watched at the time convinced me that it had a variety of sound sculpting capabilities which I was looking for.

 To be honest the concept of a dream synth for me can fluctuate — there are so many out there and they all have their personalities, capabilities, pros and cons.
 In the analog world I’d love to own a Roland Jupiter 8 and even a Yamaha CS-80, but the prices are out of control these days.
 Both of these are likely a “dream synth” for many players due to their vintage status and history, and of course sounds.